Lexicon-LTU-2025/frontend-schedule/README.md

 ### Practice:

-- Bucketlist or Recipe Manipulation
+- Recipe Manipulation
 - Simple blog
-- Application that gets data from API _( e.g. Star Wars API )_
+- Application that gets data from API, _( e.g. Star Wars API )_ if there is time.

 ## Week 3: React Basics